Skip to main content

 Sticky notes vs. alternatives

 Tools like Padlet and Google Jamboard offer sticky-note-like features but require accounts, load slowly, and bundle in features most teachers never use.
 A dedicated sticky notes tool does one thing well: it gives you colorful, draggable notes on a clean board.
-No distractions, no account setup, and no waiting for students to figure out a complex interface.
+No distractions, no waiting for students to figure out a complex interface.

 Tips for effective use